Amarelfaith/hngstageone/README.md

 Make sure you have Python3 install
 Clone this repository
 Run "pip install -r requirements.txt"
-Then run the program using "uvicorn main:app --reload"
+Then run the program using "python index.py"
 You can test this using postman locally